BlackBrix/1602-OLED-Arduino-Library/README.md

 wide.HK 1602 OLED Library

-This Library is intended for the Wide.HK OLED 1602 display.
+This Library is intended for the Wide.HK OLED 1602 display with the Controller US2066.

 KEYWORDS